aimms/how-to/Articles/40/40-data-server-load-results.rst

 Summary
 -------

-By following the above steps, the end user can control when the case file resulting from an execution on the server session is loaded onto the data session (or available to view by the end user).
+By following the above steps, the end user can control when the case file resulting from an execution on the solver session is loaded onto the data session (or available to view by the end user).

 Further Opportunities
 ------------------------

-By following the above steps, the end user can control when the case file resulting from an execution on the server session is loaded onto the data session (or available to view by the end user).
+By following the above steps, the end user can control when the case file resulting from an execution on the solver session is loaded onto the data session (or available to view by the end user).
 Some examples of opportunities for further improvement are:

 #.
 End users may want to keep track of the progress of the solution process, especially the gap is interesting.
 In :doc:`../35/35-web-ui-progress-window` we show how to do this.

 #.
 The contents of intermediate solutions can be interesting for the data session at hand.
-In :doc:`../36/36-intermediate-solution` we show how to copy selected intermediate results from the server session to the data session.
+In :doc:`../36/36-intermediate-solution` we show how to copy selected intermediate results from the solver session to the data session.

 #.
-Once the solution is "good enough for now", the end user may want to abort the server session.
-In :doc:`../34/34-interrupt-server-session` we will show how to interrupt the server session.
+Once the solution is "good enough for now", the end user may want to abort the solver session.
+In :doc:`../34/34-interrupt-server-session` we will show how to interrupt the solver session.